-As at 31 December 2024, the Company had net assets of £22,500 (2023: £22,500) and cash at bank of £0.9 million (2023: £1.7 million).
+As at 31 December 2024, the Company had net assets of £22,500 (2023: £22,500) and cash at bank of £1.5 million (2023: £1.8 million).
 Working capital requirements are typically met through retention of interest received from its investment portfolio.
-The principal liability of the Company is the variable funding note, however this financing is subject to reduction in the event of loss of principal for loans advanced by the Company.
-Interest expense on the variable funding note is subject to availability of profits within the Company.
+The Company has a net current liability position of £5.9 million (2023: net current liability £9.8 million), with the principal current liability being the Interest expense of the variable funding note, which is payable only if there is availability of profits within the Company.
 After making enquiries, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.